powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 Busbar sections can be created in PowSyBl grid model only at node/breaker level.

 CGMES Busbar sections are mapped to PowSyBl busbar sections only if CGMES is node/breaker and the import option `iidm.import.cgmes.create-busbar-section-for-every-connectivity-node` is set to `false`.
-In this case, a `BusbarSection` is created in the PowSyBl grid model for each `BusbarSection` of the CGMES model, with the attributes:
+In this case, a `BusbarSection` is created in the PowSyBl grid model for each `BusbarSection` of the CGMES model, with the attributes created as such:
 - Identity attributes `Id` and `Name` are copied from the CGMES `BusbarSection`.
 - `Node` A new `Node` in the corresponding voltage level.

 #### EnergyConsumer

 Every `EnergyConsumer` object in the CGMES model creates a new `Load` in PowSyBl.
-The attributes are:
+The attributes are created as such:
 - `P0`, `Q0` are set from CGMES values taken from `SSH`, `SV`, or `EQ` data depending on the import options.
 - `LoadType` It will be `FICTITIOUS` if the `Id` of the `energyConsumer` contains the pattern `fict`.
 Otherwise `UNDEFINED`.
 - `LoadDetail` Additional information about conform and non-conform loads is added as an extension of the `Load` object (for more details about the [extension](../model/extensions.md#load-detail)).